Welcome to the Type II Fun Run. This is not your typical ultra.

 First of all, there is no 'course' in a traditional sense.
 Runners will set out from the ‘base’, the same point where they will return to 30 hours later, and in that time try to collect as many checkpoints as possible.
 There will be mandatory checkpoints, which, if navigated in order with no desire to hit the other checkpoints would make a minimum race distance of approximately 85km.
 Beyond the mandatory checkpoints, there will be GPS coordinates for plenty (perhaps too many) of optional checkpoints that runners validate at (collecting a badge, taking a selfie, etc. - details to be clarified by each checkpoint but it won't be complicated).
-Each checkpoint will be worth a certain value of points relating to its difficulty, and there will probably be around 60 of them.
-Checkpoints are not mandatory at all, and it is unlikely that many runners will be able to visit all of them.
+Each checkpoint will be worth a certain value of points relating to its difficulty.
 Some of them will be scenic highlights of the region.
 Some of them will seem very cruel.
 Some of them will be pubs.
 This is very much a 'choose your own adventure' style of racing.
 As a guide, the minimum route is approximately 85km, but the checkpoints will cover a vast enough region to allow runners to clock up considerably more distance than that.

 Runners who cross the finish line within 30 hours will be awarded 100 points (a deduction of 1 point per minute for lateness), then the total sum of points they collected will be added for their 'score'.
 This race is not won by time on the clock, but rather your total points.
 The winner may not necessarily be the fastest runner (although it would be a big help), but the runner with the best strategy.
 The map of checkpoints will be released much closer to the date, so close, in fact, that you won't get a chance to recce your route.

 The exact location of the checkpoints will be released hours before the event, but to help you plan your travel, the start/finish base will be in Braemar.
 The finish line will open two hours before the cutoff, and remain open throughout the finisher's party for any latecomers.